 Budgets may be modified as described in the grant agreement.
 Limited changes are possible without requesting approval from the ICCB.
-ALL budget modifications must be received no later than May 31st.
-Expenditure of funds under a requested revision is prohibited and will not be reimbursed if expended before Grantor gives written approval.
+ALL budget modifications must be received no later than May 1st.
+The budget modification needs to be approved in advance of the expenditure of funds under the modification.

-If a funded provider is a consortia of eligible entities, the lead agency is the fiscal agent for the consortia.
-As such, this agency is responsible for the submission of all fiscal documents and reports and must ensure that each consortia member follows all federal and state policies and guidelines in the delivery of adult education services.
+If a funded provider is a consortium of eligible entities, the lead agency is the fiscal agent for the consortium.
+As such, this agency is responsible for the submission of all fiscal documents and reports and must ensure that each consortium member follows all federal and state policies and guidelines in the delivery of adult education services.

-Fifty-one percent (51%) or more of the direct instructional costs of each class must be paid with ICCB AEL funds.
+Fifty-one percent (51%) or more of the direct instructional costs of each class must be paid with ICCB AEL funds to count toward the ICCB AEFLA Funding Formula.